wpilibsuite/allwpilib/wpilibNewCommands/spec.md

 No more lifecycle methods will be called on the command instance after `end` for this current usage.
 `initialize` will be called at the start of any following reuse.

+### Command Compositions

+Commands may be composed to achieve advanced functionality.
+As a rule, a composition takes ownership of the commands composing it, and they MUST NOT be scheduled individually.

+This specification defines some core compositions, implementations may define additional composition types.

+#### Sequential

+> A sequential command composition executes a series of commands in sequence, starting each one after the previous one ends.

+Interrupting a sequential composition forwards the interruption event to the currently-running command.

+#### Parallel

+> A parallel composition runs multiple commands in parallel (note: the term "parallel" here is loosely defined -- no multithreading or other parallel-execution techniques are guaranteed to be used.
+Implementations should specify whether they are multithreaded or require thread safety).

+Interruptions are forwarded to all currently-running commands.

+There are three types of parallel compositions, differing by what command in the composition ends the composition:
+- First (this is also called a "race" group): composition ends when any command ends, all other commands are cancelled.
+- Specific/Deadline: composition ends when a specific command ends, all commands running at that time are cancelled.
+- Last: composition ends when all commands end.

+#### Repeat

+> A repeat composition restarts its wrapped command when it ends, until interrupted.

+#### Select

+> A selection composition selects at schedule-time one command of a given set.

+Implementations may provide optimized versions of selection compositions.